-For today’s Did You Know fun food facts we will look at Carbonated Beverages.
+For today’s Did You Know we will look at Carbonated Beverage fun facts.

 - The first flavored carbonated drinks were created in the United States in 1807 by Townsend Speakman.
 The purpose of adding flavor wasn’t just to make it taste better, but also to improve on the supposed natural curative properties of mineral water.
 Popular ingredients to add were birch bark, dandelions, ginger, lemon, coca, and kola.

 - The father of the soft drink industry is generally held to be German-Swiss jeweler Jacob Schweppe, who was the first large-scale producer of aerated water around 1783.

 - November 19th is National Carbonated Beverage w/ Caffine Day

 - Carbonating beverages, introducing CO2 into the drink mix under pressure, makes the drink slightly more acidic (carbonic acid), which serves to sharpen the flavor and produces a slight burning sensation.
 It also helps preserve the drink longer without going bad.

 - The first known reference of the term “Pop”, as referring to a beverage, was in 1812 in a letter written by English poet Robert Southey; in this letter he also explains the term’s origin: “Called on A. Harrison and found he was at Carlisle, but that we were expected to supper; excused ourselves on the necessity of eating at the inn; supped there upon trout and roast foul, drank some most admirable cyder, and a new manufactory of a nectar, between soda-water and ginger-beer, and called pop, because ‘pop goes the cork’ when it is drawn, and pop you would go off too, if you drank too much of it.”